araujoarthur/GAdsLib/README.md

 - [ ] Interact with the products view from the reporting aspect of the API.

 - [ ] Create custom library exceptions and swap all ``Exception.Create()`` calls with meaningful, contextualized, exceptions.

+# Still Gotta Test:
+(or atleast what I remember I have to)

+- [ ] New load from file for DB secrets
+- [ ] New load from file for API secrets